-Domestic violence (whether a husband beats a wife if she is unfaithful) is not statistically significant in OLS for any of the three child undernutrition measures in 1998-99, but it is noted that it is statistically significant at the tail end of distribution (for the acutely undernourished children with Z score -4.0) for 'weight-for-age' and 'weight-for-height' measures.
+'Domestic violence' is not statistically significant in OLS for any of the three child undernutrition measures as shown in NFHS-2 data in 1998-99, but it is noted that it is statistically significant at the tail end of distribution (for the acutely undernourished children with Z score -4.0) for weight-for-age and weight-for-height measures.
 That is, the lack of women's empowerment, which is represented by domestic violence, is statistically associated with the short-term measures of children's undernourishment in 1998-99.

-In 2005-06, domestic violence is positively associated with "height-for-age" measure, though this is a counter-intuitive result that seems to be driven by adequately or over nourished children (with Z score 1 to 2), as suggested by QR.
-On the contrary, it is negatively associated with "weight-for-height" mainly for overweight children (with Z score 2 to 3).
-Overall, the violence variable is negative and significant at 5 % level (OLS).
-As a larger value in height tends to increase "height-for-age" and decrease "weight for height", this is not surprising and more emphasis should be generally placed on the results of the former.
-It is safe to conclude that the relation of women's empowerment on child nutrition has become weaker over time.
+In 2005-06, domestic violence is positively associated with height-for-age measure, though this is a counter-intuitive result that seems to be driven by adequately or over nourished children (with Z score 1 to 2), as suggested by QR.
+On the contrary, it is negatively associated with weight-for-height mainly for overweight children (with Z score 2 to 3).
+Overall, the violence variable, based on the OLS estimate, is negative and significant at 5 % level.
+As a larger value in height tends to increase height-for-age and decrease weight for height, this is not surprising and more emphasis should be placed on the QR results.
+However, the pseudo-panel analysis, shown in Table 3 (Column (5)), indicates domestic violence is positively correlated with weight-for-age, though it does not suggest any causal relationships.